iamnoah/writeCapture/README.md

     $.writeCapture.autoAsync();

+writeCapture can be used [with][plugin] or [without][nolib] jQuery and can be loaded asynchronously.
+For async loading, [[ControlJS]]  is a good option, but any async loading library or technique should work.
 See the [wiki](/iamnoah/writeCapture/wiki/Usage) for more detailed usage.

 # NEW! - Control JS Support #